Skip to Main Content

 Processing of Gifts on a Time-Available Basis

-Disposal of Unneeded Gift Material
+Disposal of Deselected Gift Material

 II.
 Acknowledging Gifts

 III.
-Selection of Gifts by Subject Bibliographers
+Selection of Gifts

-3. Physical Condition:Gift items that require repair, rebinding, or restoring should not be selected unless they are of exceptional interest or funds accompany the gift for necessary restoration.
-Particular care should be exercised in the case of the following situations:
+3. Physical Condition: Gift items that require repair, rebinding, or restoring may not be selected unless they are of exceptional interest, or if funds may accompany the gift for necessary restoration.
+Examples include:

-4. Special Guidelines for Serials: As a general rule, serial volumes should not be selected for addition to the University Libraries’ collections unless they fill gaps in existing titles, add an extensive and complete short run of two years or more of a significant title not already in the collections, or add holdings of a title that is likely to be ordered shortly thereafter.
-Isolated volumes or issues require creation of serial holdings records that often give library patrons false impressions about library holdings.
+4. Special Guidelines for Serials: Generally, serial volumes may not be selected unless they fill gaps in existing titles, add an extensive and complete short run of a significant title not already in the collections, or add holdings of a title that is likely to be ordered.
+Isolated volumes or issues require the creation of serial holdings records, which can give patrons false impressions about the library's holdings.

 IV.
-Storage of the Unprocessed Gifts
+Storage of Unprocessed Gifts

 V. Processing and Cataloging Gifts